philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

 An idea that is both simple and complex is that of [Term Orderings](https://www.cs.unm.edu/~mccune/prover9/manual/2009-11A/term-order.html).
 Sometimes, it makes sense to have an ordering on terms (simpler, smaller, faster, more expanded/foiled, defined earlier are all possible natural partial orders on terms).
 Having this play nice with unification variables/substitution and/or theories and/or alpha renaming and/or [lambda computation](https://arxiv.org/abs/1506.03943) is quite a bit trickier (rewrite and simplification orderings).

-Ordered resolution uses a term ordering sort of as a recipe on how to orient a `|` clause into a directed `:-` rule.
+Ordered resolution kind of uses a term ordering sort of as a recipe on how to orient a `|` clause into a directed `:-` rule.
 If the largest literal is positive ("productive clauses"), it picked as the head.
 Other positive literals become negations in the body of the rule.
 If the largest literal is negative, then the entire clause is a constraint (Kind of a rule with head false `:- a, b, c.` You see these sorts of things in answer set programming, or you could see it if you are trying to refutation prove using datalog `false() :- a(),b(),c().`).

-At the same time, this ordering puts an ordering on the possible [Herbrand models](https://en.wikipedia.org/wiki/Herbrand_structure) (Herbrand models are sets of ground terms) of the theory, and it becomes possible to speak of a minimal model as we do in the context of datalog.
+At the same time, a term ordering puts an ordering on the possible [Herbrand models](https://en.wikipedia.org/wiki/Herbrand_structure) (Herbrand models are sets of ground terms) of the theory, and it becomes possible to speak of a minimal model as we do in the context of datalog.

 A big distinction between SAT solvers and ATPs and Datalog/Answer Set Programming is a notion of ["justification"](https://www.philipzucker.com/minikanren_inside_z3/).
 Datalog only derives facts that are forced to be true.
 SAT solvers seemingly give you a random model if there is one.
 Datalog gives you a particular "best" model.

-There is a sense in which SAT solvers are also giving you a minimal model.
+Interestingly, in light of ordered resolution, there is a sense in which SAT solvers are also giving you a minimal model.
 It is minimal with respect to the current internal backtracking trail of the solvers, so a perspective on SAT is that it is building both a model and "good" literal ordering, or pivoting its literal ordering on the fly.

 From the perspective of refutation proving, when one wants to show there can't be a satisfying model, it is sufficient to show there can't be a minimal model.

 This is reminiscent of the notion of [symmetry breaking](https://en.wikipedia.org/wiki/Symmetry-breaking_constraints) in optimization that if there is some symmetry in your model (all reds can be swapped with blues in a graph coloring for example or permutations of vehicles in a routing problem), that it is useful to put an an extra ordering constraint to reduce the search space (prefer reds).

 A term ordering naturally extends to an ordering on clauses.

-During the datalog like process to produce a minimal model, if we hit a failing constraint, then there should have been an ordered resolution step possible to make a rule in an earlier "strata" that would have avoided the constraint failure.
+During the datalog like process to produce a minimal model (going in order through the clauses), if we hit a failing constraint, then there should have been an ordered resolution step possible to make a rule in an earlier "strata" that would have avoided the constraint failure.
 Carefully describing this idea is the proof of completeness of ordered resolution.

 The literal selection function is basically an arbitrary function from clauses to literals.
 It is surprising to find that much flexibility.
+I don't have an intuitive feeling explanation for why this should be allowed.

 Frankly, it's all a little confusing. `--literal-selection-strategy="SelectNegativeLiterals"` is sufficient to make our particular example saturate.
 Other possible options also work.